TiESV/SmartCitiesHackathon/watermanagement/README.md

 A not-for-profit organization with the mission of improving clean water access

 ###The Developer’s Role
 As a developer, you play the role of the NGO in this game.
 Your goal is to maximize the number of residents who can have clean water access each day.
-You have a budget of $_____ to manage, and a number of means of intervention to achieve this goal.
+You have a budget of $125 to manage, and a number of means of intervention to achieve this goal.

-Your game score is determined by _____________.
+Your game score is determined by the total number of person days residents have access to water.
 It will be one of the main factors in evaluating your hackathon performance.

 ###The Rhythm
 The game activities run on a simulated daily cycles according to an artificial clock with or without your intervention.
-One day in the game is equivalent to ________ in real time.
-The game repeats for ______ days before it ends.
+This is based on the virtual clock speed.
+For example, if the virtual clock goes by 1 hour each 30 seconds, then one day in the game is equivalent to 2,880 seconds, which is about 48 minutes in real time.
+The game repeats for 90 days before it ends.

 ##How It Works